 Ingleton, North Yorkshire had infiltration identified and interventions completed in late 2023, early 2024.
 A desktop assessment had concluded that groundwater infiltration is likely, surveys clarified this and remedial works were completed.
-As well as monitoring the benefits of previous interventions, further surveys are being undertaken in winter 2024.
+As well as monitoring the benefits of previous interventions, further surveys did not identify active infiltration.